crsl4/phylogenetics-class/lecture-notes/lecture2.md

 ## Important notes

-- We will not go HAL chapters (like today) during future classes
+- We will not go over HAL chapters (like today) during future classes
 - Today, we went over the chapter to get us all started on the same foot
 - Future lectures will not focus on the HAL chapter and chapters should be used in preparation for the class to get the gist of the topic at hand and originate questions